 Berkeley Medical Reserve Corps (BMRC) is a volunteer organization of EMTs on the UC Berkeley campus.
-This organization volunteers at sporting events, practices disaster preparedness, and participates in many public health initiatives.
+We volunteer at many campus events, practice disaster preparedness, and participate in several public health initiatives.

-Hold a MCI drill to ensure our EMTs are capable of providing rapid triage and treatment in the event of a large incident
+We hold a MCI drill to ensure our EMTs are capable of providing rapid triage and treatment in the event of a large incident.
+We are prepared to respond to disaster events.

 The Berkeley Medical Reserve Corps (BMRC) is a volunteer-based, federally deployable responder unit of EMT-Bs on the UC Berkeley campus.
 We are the first-ever student-run Medical Reserve Corps on the West Coast and are currently sponsored by the UC Berkeley Office of Emergency Management.